joeljuhela/albums-crud-api/README.md

 ## Jenkins

-My previous experience is only using Gitlab CI tooling, so the `Jenkinsfile` is quite bare.
+My previous experience is only using Gitlab CI, so the `Jenkinsfile` is quite bare.
 To get it running, I created a multibranch pipeline in Jenkins that is tied to this Github repository.

 Only thing the pipeline currently does is build a test image and then runs linting using `flake8`

 ## Notes

-- Thi
+- Assumption was that this API didn't need to take into account the possible later changes into the models.
+For that there would be a need to include for example `alembic` in the project.